-Ans.
-Xylem vessel and tracheids.

-- 8. What is the role of stomata in transpiration? - Ans.
-Water is lost through stomata during transpiration. - 9.
+- 6. What are the components of xylem? - Ans.
+Xylem vessel, tracheids, xylem fibres and xylem parenchyma. - 7.
+What is the role of stomata in transpiration? - Ans.
+Water is lost through stomata during transpiration. - 8.
 Name the living component of phloem which carries out transportation of food.
+Which part of root system is concerned with absorption of water?

 Ans.
-Sieve tube and companion cell
+Sieve tube and companion cell.
+Root hair.